Geek Dashboard

 How to Hide Orange Microphone Dot on Full Screen in macOS

 Have you just upgraded to macOS Monterey?
 Then, the orange microphone dot in the menu bar must have come to your notice.
-Does this microphone usage indicator bugging you and are you looking for ways to disable the orange microphone dot on full screen in macOS?
-You are at the correct place.
+Is this microphone usage indicator bugging you and are you looking for ways to disable the orange microphone dot on full screen in macOS?
+You are in the correct place.
 Continue reading the article to know how you can remove the orange dot in full screen.

 Well, I had a personal experience too with this orange microphone dot that has annoyed me.